The-OpenROAD-Project/OpenLane/README.md

 2. Flow specific
 3. Design specific

-- A PDK should define at least one variant for the PDK.
-A common configuration file for all PDK variants is located in:
+- A PDK should define at least one standard cell library(SCL) for the PDK.
+A common configuration file for all SCLs is located in:

     ```
     $PDK_ROOT/$PDK/config.tcl
     ```

-    - Sometimes the PDK comes with several Standard Cell Libraries or Metal Stacks.
-Each is considered as a PDK variant.
-A variant configuration file defines extra variables specific to the variant.
+    - Sometimes the PDK comes with several standard cell libraries.
+Each has an own configuration file that defines extra variables specific to the SCL.
 It may also override variables in the common PDK configuration file which is located in:

         ```
-        $PDK_ROOT/$PDK/$PDK_VARIANT/config.tcl
+        $PDK_ROOT/$PDK/$STD_CELL_LIBRARY/config.tcl
         ```
     - More on configuring a new PDK in this [section](#setting-up-the-pdk-skywater-pdk)